-This provides a good demonstration of why the patient says the third party "mumbles".
+This provides a good demonstration of why the client says the third party "mumbles".
 The hearing loss makes it sound like the female voice is mumbled.

-The next track demonstrates how the patient's hearing loss can affect their safety.
+The next track demonstrates how the client's hearing loss can affect their safety.